 San Francisco Bay Area Bike Trails

 Bicycle Boulevard is one of the best ways to see America from saddleback.
 Ok, granted, you will not see much of America, but at least, you will have a glad time on your bicycle as you cycle from Oakland to Missouri Lounge.
 The traffic is light, and you do not have to do much looking over your shoulders.
-Nice, paved bicycle trails and great green scenery on the way will make you feel young and energetic again.
+Nice, paved bicycle trails and great green scenery on the way will make you feel young and energetic again, making one of the best bike trails in Bay Area.
 Besides, you will get there alive, you cannot get hit by a car.

 San Francisco Bay Trail

-If you are looking for a ride that will help you go through the whole Bay Area, then the San Francisco Bay Trail is what you need to set your eyes on.
+If you are looking for a ride that will help you go through the whole Bay Area, then the San Francisco Bay Trail is what you need to set your eyes on, since it’s the best bike trail in Bay Area.
 Let your eyes feast on the beautiful coastlines, the rolling hills, and the generally flat terrain.
 Whether you are a beginner or an advanced cyclist, you do not need to keep to the specified bicycle trails, but you can also try other routes like Genoa, King, Webster, West Streets, and many more than they will make your ride more interesting.
 Be ready for a long cycle route of more than 500 miles.

 The Great Highway